Our Story

 Well Woman Groups established in Gainsborough, one at Park Springs Community Centre and one at Summergangs Lane Traveller site.

-LTI appoints Ebony Holmes as its first apprentice in Childcare, Learning and Development through Worksop College.
+LTI appoints their first apprentice in Childcare, Learning and Development through Worksop College.

 Appointment of LTI’s first Operations Manager